LSD - Treatment for Patients with Alcohol Dependence

 Key inclusion criteria:

-- age = 25 years
+- Age = 25 years

 Key exclusion criteria:

-- significant alcohol withdrawal symptoms at screening
+- Significant alcohol withdrawal symptoms at screening

-relatives
+first-degree relatives

 not available